flyingmachine/brave-clojure-web/content/7-read-and-eval.md

 respected programmers aliiiiiiiive!

 ## The Philosopher's Stone

+The philosopher's stone &mdash; the supreme obsession of alchemsists &mdash; was not just a wonder tool for transmuting base metals into gold; it was also a metaphor for transcending duality and reaching enlightenment.

 The key to Clojure enlightnment is that *Clojure evaluates data structures*.
 You can try this right now in a REPL: